Anthurium hookeri grows on top of other plants and even trees in the tropical jungles from where they originate.

 Likewise, the capacity of an epiphytic plant to flourish without soil is incredible.

-Read on to know more about this rare beauty.
+Read on to learn more about this rare beauty.

 Table of Contents Show